-The role of Governors
+- The Role of Governors

-- Ensuring that the vision, ethos and strategic direction of the school are clearly defined.
+- Ensuring clarity of vision, ethos and strategic direction.

 2 Parent Governors (elected from the school parental population)

 2 Staff Governors (Head teacher and one other)